 Vecima has built a strong portfolio of DAA and cable access solutions under the Entra family products with a portfolio of DAA Remote PHY, Remote MAC-PHY, access controller and 10G Ethernet Passive Optical Networking ("EPON") Fiber-to-the-Home ("FTTH") solutions.
-The VBS business has expanding relationships with 91 cable operators worldwide and a growing backlog of customer purchase orders.
+The VBS business has expanding relationships, moving from engagements with 91 to 107 cable operators during fiscal year 2023.
 Vecima continues to leverage its enhanced portfolio of products following its fiscal year 2021 acquisition of Nokia's Gainspeed portfolio of key, next-generation technology and products, which included a centrally controlled DAA solution with unified support for Flexible MAC DAA nodes for Hybrid Fiber-Coaxial networks and DPoE nodes for FTTH and business.